metafates/schema/README.md

 > Work in progress!

-Type-safe schema guarded structs for Go with generics and a bit of magic.
+Go validation library with type-safe schema guarded types.

 No stable version yet, but you can use it like that.